CONTACT US

 Share: Share on Facebook Share on Twitter Share on LinkedIn I recommend visiting cushmanwakefield.com to read:%0A%0A {0} %0A%0A {1}

-Hong Kong Office, Retail And Residential Markets 1H 2025 Review and 2H 2025 Outlook
+Hong Kong Office, Retail And Residential Markets Q3 2025 Review And Outlook

-Hong Kong Office Retail Residential Market Report 1H 2025
+Hong Kong Office Retail Residential Market Report Q3 2025

 Office Market Key Takeaways

-• The recovery of IPO activity should help support market sentiment and downstream office demand, chiefly from banking & finance and professional services firms.
+• The recovery in IPO activity should help support market sentiment and downstream office demand, specifically from banking & finance and professional services firms.

-• We forecast the overall office rental level to drop in a range of 7% to 9% in 2025, amid a heavy new supply pipeline while occupiers are still cost-cautious.
+• Cushman & Wakefield now forecasts the overall office rental level to drop in the range of 4% to 6% for the full-year 2025, amid an ample new supply pipeline while occupiers remain cost-cautious.

 Retail Market Key Takeaways